MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-lakehouse-sql-analytics-endpoint.md

 [Shortcuts](../data-engineering/lakehouse-shortcuts.md) enable you to reference folders in any OneLake location.

 Every Microsoft Fabric Warehouse stores table data in OneLake.
-If a table is append-only, the table data is exposed as Delta Lake datasets in OneLake.
+If a table is append-only, the table data is exposed as Delta Lake data in OneLake.
 Shortcuts enable you to reference folders in any OneLake where the Warehouse tables are exposed.

 ### Cross workspace sharing and querying